n41ilexz/Helix_Robot/README.md

 - Enhance the web interface for better user experience.
 - Expand the project with additional sensors and capabilities for more complex tasks.

+- Project made by n41ilexz
+- Readme documentation created using ChatGPT